Crafting Workforce Experience (Wx) by Communicating Impact

 People feel a sense of being respected and valued if they know the larger perspective around the work that they are doing.
 Some of the aspects that they value are:

-a.
-Being heard: Everyone wants to be listened to and their ideas given a patient hearing.
+Everyone wants to be listened to and their ideas are given a patient hearing.
 Open slots with leaders and providing people with ‘office hours’ is an emerging trend to help everyone express themselves and get some facetime with leaders.